Insights

 SMS/MMSRCS

-• High-resolution images and videos: Grab attention with gorgeous high-resolution photos and videos, gifs, carousels, and other dynamic features right in the native messaging app.
+• High-resolution images and videos: Grab attention with gorgeous high-resolution photos and videos, GIFs, carousels, and other dynamic features right in the native messaging app.

 • Read receipts: If the recipient has their read receipts enabled, you’ll see the word “Read” along with the time they read your RCS message.